Lesbian, Gay, Bisexual And (LGBTQ) Life Insurance Cover

 There are no exemptions to:

 That last part is the saving grace for buying LGBTQ life insurance.
-Despite the insurance policy being called LGBTQ, it is not meant to imply that it’s any different from any other insurance product.
-It’s only indicative that the insurer selling the policy understands the particular needs of the LGBT community.
+The policy’s name does not imply that it is any different from any other insurance product.
+It only indicates that the insurer selling the policy understands the particular needs of the LGBT community.

 To distinctly sell the policy as LGBTQ life insurance would, by its nature, be discriminatory as it would separate it from the whole-of-market products.
 Life insurance is life insurance.

 It is a whole of market product because of the Equality Act 2010.
-However, some insurers are going to be more understanding of your needs.
+However, some insurers are going to understand your needs better.

 Others will only follow best practice guidelines from the ABI (Association of British Insurers), translating to you receiving advice from a financial advisor who is reading out of a textbook.